 Lithuania’s cinemas are well suited to foreigners.
-All the movies (except some children ones) are shown in the orginal language with Lithuanian subtitles.
-In some cases English or Russian subtitles are also available.
+All the movies (except some children-oriented ones) are shown in the original language with Lithuanian subtitles.
+In some cases, English or Russian subtitles are also available.
 This is especially true in cinema festivals that regularly shine in Lithuania’s cities.
-The most famous among those is “Kino pavasaris” that takes place every spring in Vilnius and travels around some other cities afterwards.
-There are several newer ones, like Kaunas Cinema Festival or Inconvenient Films documentaries festival.
+The most famous among those is Vilnius film festival “Kino pavasaris” that takes place every spring in Vilnius (some of the movies are also shown in other cities).
+There are several newer ones, such as Kaunas Cinema Festival.
 The festival websites usually list languages and subtitles of particular flicks.

-Traditional multiplex cinemas that mostly screens Hollywood production belong to several chains: Forum Cinemas, Atlantis Cinemas, Multikino.
+Traditional multiplex cinemas that mostly screen Hollywood production belong to several chains: Forum Cinemas, Atlantis Cinemas, Multikino.
 Almost every one of these cinemas is located in a modern shopping mall.
-Only in Vilnius there is a multiplex cinema “Forum Cinemas Vingis” which is located in a separate building in the New Town.
+Only in Vilnius, there is a multiplex cinema “Forum Cinemas Vingis” which is located in a separate building in the New Town.
 Only the five largest cities of Lithuania (Vilnius, Kaunas, Klaipėda, Šiauliai and Panevėžys) have at least one modern cinema.
-Lithuanains are not avid cinema-goers and attempts to open private movie theaters in the smaller towns have failed.
+Lithuanians are not avid cinema-goers and attempts to open private movie theaters in the smaller towns have typically failed.

 Then there are “non-commercial” cinemas.
 The term “non-commercial” here is a marketing catchphrase because most of the movies shown there are made with having profit in mind, some even Hollywood production.
-However the repertoire of these cinemas largely differ from the mainstream multiplexes with more European and less famous movies shown.
+However, the repertoire of these cinemas largely differs from the mainstream multiplexes with an emphasis European and less famous movies shown.
 Old movies also get screenings there.
-The quality of both video and sound is usually low in these cinemas but tickets also cost somewhat less.
-Among such cinemas there are Pasaka and Skalvija in Vilnius.
+The quality of both video and sound is usually lower but tickets also cost somewhat less.
+Such cinemas include Pasaka and Skalvija in Vilnius.

-Then there are Lithuanian-language Soviet flicks that are still regarded with nostalgic overtones by the older generation.
-Most of these are soaked in propaganda however, such as “Niekas nenorėjo mirti” (“Nobody Wanted to Die”) where the Lithuanian resistants against the Soviet occupation are portrayed to kill innocent children in cold blood.
-The very first scenes of this movie include denounciation of religion by the main character – an honest communist (a complete antithesis to the villain Lithuanian freedom fighters).
+Before that, there were Lithuanian-language Soviet flicks (1950s-1980s) that are still regarded with nostalgic overtones by the older generation.
+Most of these are soaked in propaganda, however, such as “Niekas nenorėjo mirti” (“Nobody Wanted to Die”) where the Lithuanian resistants against the Soviet occupation are portrayed to kill innocent children in cold blood.
+The very first scenes of this movie include a denunciation of religion by the main character, who is a honest communist (a complete antithesis to the villain Lithuanian freedom fighters).

-However all of the above are merely a pinnacle of Lithuania’s theatre world as there are many small troupes, some of which have their own premises while others perform in different hall every time.
+However, all of the above are merely a pinnacle of Lithuania’s theater world as there are many small troupes, some of which have their own premises while others perform in a different hall every time.
 In summer theaters travel around the country and show plays in resort towns such as Palanga.

 Opera and ballet are more accessible to foreigners.
 Operas are now always presented in the original language with Lithuanian subtitles.
 Operettas, on the other hand, are presented in the translated form.
-The ticket costs are not expensive by western standarts.
-The plays are less innovative than some of those at drama theaters and consist of the classics sometimes adorned by modern decorations.
+The ticket costs are not expensive by western standards.
+The plays are less innovative than some of those at drama theaters and consist of the classics sometimes adorned with modern decorations.
 There is a single opera and ballet theater in Lithuania (in Vilnius).
-Additionally the “Bohemiečiai” troupe presents its irregular performances of operas and musicals sometimes.
+Additionally, the “Bohemiečiai” troupe presents its irregular performances of operas and musicals sometimes.
 In Kaunas, Klaipėda and Panevėžys there are so-called “Musical theatres” (Lithuanian: muzikinis teatras).
-Their repetoire also hold more intenational appeal than that of drama theaters.
+Their repertoire also holds more international appeal than that of drama theaters.

 Magazines are doing better than newspapers.
 Veidas (conservative, laissez-faire) is the longest-running weekly of political insights.
 Most female-oriented monthly magazines are catch-all while male-oriented ones tend to have particular topics (automobiles, fishing, etc.).